fl101/awardfares-blog/_posts/2023-07-08-awardfares-vs-cowtool.md

 <img src="/assets/img/awardfares-vs-cowtool/af-mobile.webp" alt="AwardFares Mobile App"/>
 </figure>

 Cowtool, on the other hand, doesn't offer a dedicated mobile version.

 ### 5. Customer Support: One tap to reach AwardFares’ support {#customer-support}

 Customer support is at the core of AwardFares’ principles.
-That’s why some of the UI elements at hand are aimed at seeking help quickly.
+That’s why some UI elements at hand are aimed at seeking help quickly.
 On the AwardFares site, the contact bubble button lets users quickly reach out and ask for help, regardless if they are on a desktop, tablet, or mobile.
 Users get access to a library of frequently asked questions and can post new ones immediately.
 Email and social media support channels are also available with high response rates.

 <figure>
 <img src="/assets/img/awardfares-vs-expertflyer/6-awardfares-vs-expertflyer-mobile-help.webp" alt="AwardFares Help Button" class="half" />